How to Join a Minecraft Server

 Don't Have a Server to Join?
 Create One

-If you want your own private Minecraft server where you and your friends can play together, you have a few options:
+If you want your own world where you and your friends can play, here's what's out there:

 - Choose which Minecraft version you want